adzerk-oss/boot-logservice/README.md

 ## Caveats

 `clojure.tools.logging/error` takes an Exception argument that is converted to a string before logging.
-Unfortunately, only print-readable objects can pass through the pod to the underlying logger.
+This is necessary because only print-readable objects can pass through the pod to the underlying logger.